hourglass492/hourglass492.github.io/resume.md

   **Outcome:** Developed understanding of Corporate Windows Networks and increased understanding of vulnerable machines

-### Binary Exploitation
-  Extensive study in common binary exploits and common mitigations as well as practice in developing exploits in personal lab and CTFs

-  **Outcome:** Developed binary payloads and defeated common exploit mitigation

 ### Cyber Defense Competitions
   Twice yearly competition of improving extremely vulnerable network up to withstand professional penetration testers

   **Outcome:** Understanding of multiple OS networks and best ways to increase security

 ## **Involvement**
 ### President of the Information Assurance Student Group